 | Specialty rated products | The project has a specific performance or code-driven requirement | You are paying for properties the job does not need |

-MDF usually fails in predictable ways.
-That helps, because predictable failures are avoidable.
+MDF fails in predictable ways, and predictable is good, because predictable failures are the ones you can design around.

 - It swells at raw cut edges after repeated moisture exposure.

-- It sags when people use it for long shelves without reducing span or stiffening the front edge.
+- It sags on long shelves when nobody shortens the span or stiffens the front edge.

-- It gets chewed up around fasteners when screws are driven carelessly near edges.
+- It gets chewed up around fasteners driven carelessly near edges.

-- It loses its good face quickly when the edges are not sealed before painting.
+- It loses its good face fast when the edges are not sealed before painting.

 - It breaks down at the bottom of cabinets or panels that sit too close to wet floors.

-- It becomes a handling problem fast because thicker sheets get heavy.
+- It turns into a handling problem because thicker sheets get heavy in a hurry.

 Do This Instead of This